 Liberia was declared Ebola-free by the World Health Organization on September 3, 2015, but the economic impacts of the outbreak now threaten the progress the country has made in its recovery from more than a decade of civil war that ended in 2003.

 Mercy Corps played an important role in responding to the outbreak, working with local partners to deliver health and hygiene messaging to prevent further spread of the virus.
 But ongoing support is critical to address pre-Ebola challenges, including poverty and a dysfunctional healthcare system, and to speed economic recovery and help families overcome the lingering effects of this crisis.

-- Emergency response to the Ebola outbreak: Mobilizing community leaders to teach two million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
-Setting up hand-washing stations and providing accurate, trusted information through mass media, posters, text messages and community meetings.
+- Emergency response: Mobilized community leaders to teach two million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
+Set up hand-washing stations and provided accurate, trusted information through mass media, posters, text messages and community meetings.

 All stories about Liberia

 Liberia: Behind the camera: The power of one pen

 Freelance photographer Nancy Farese is documenting Mercy Corps programs in Haiti this week.
 Prior to leaving, she reflected on her last trip to Liberia in 2011.

 Liberia: Youth find work meeting new needs

 Two young men sit outside the shop that's brought them a new source of income.

 Liberia: Nobel Peace Prize, elections and youth